pingcap/docs-tidb-operator/en/deploy-tidb-binlog.md

 ### Scale in Pump

-To Scale in Pump, you need to take a single Pump node offline, and execute `kubectl edit tc ${cluster_name} -n ${namespace}` to reduce the value of `replicas` of Pump by 1.
+To scale in Pump, you need to take a single Pump node offline, and execute `kubectl edit tc ${cluster_name} -n ${namespace}` to reduce the value of `replicas` of Pump by 1.
 Repeat the operations on each node.

 The steps are as follows: